The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/best-in-slot.md

   - date: 2023-05-25T16:27:59.307Z
     message: Sets updated for Patch 6.4, updated DSR sets and added TOP sets
   - date: 2023-07-18T18:18:46.746Z
-    message: Updated DSR and TOP sets with thew new relic.
+    message: Updated DSR and TOP sets with the new relic.
 Removed separate prog sets for these fights.
 bis:
   - type: etro
     description: Choosing this 2.50 set is highly recommended.
 It is much easier to